A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Nahm pole boundary condition

 The evaluation of these equations is somewhat more involved than before.
-The indicial roots of $\theta$-twisted knot singularities near $\del_K M$ were determined for the $\theta$-Kapustin-Witten equations by Dimakis. \begin{lemma}[{\cite[Lemma 3.5]{Dimakis2022}}] If $G=SU(2)$ and $(A,\phi) \sim (A^{\lambda,\theta}, \phi^{\lambda,\theta})$ as $R\to 0$, then the set of indicial roots at $\psi = \pi/2$ is $\{-1,2\}$ in accordance with the Nahm pole boundary condition, at $\psi=0$ is $\{-\lambda-1, 0, 0 , \lambda + 1\}$, and there are no indicial roots in the interval $(-2, 0)$ at $R=0$. \end{lemma} Importantly, the indicial roots at $\psi = \pi/2$ are compatible with the indicial roots at the depth 1 stratum, such that the depth 2 normal operator is iteratively invertible (roughly: it is invertible on certain rescaled versions of the function spaces on which the depth 1 normal operator is invertible).
-We conclude that the Haydys-Witten operator is an elliptic iie operator, since up to a reinterpretation of field components its normal operator at glancing angle $\theta$ coincides with the normal operator of the $\theta$-Kapustin-Witten operator.
-In particular, the indicial set $\Delta_K$ is bounded from the left by $\overline{\alpha} = 0$ as claimed in \autoref{thm:background-elliptic-regularity}.
+The indicial roots of $\theta$-twisted knot singularities near $\del_K M$ were determined for the $\theta$-Kapustin--Witten equations by Dimakis. \begin{Lemma}[{\cite[Lemma 3.5]{Dimakis2022}}] If $G={\rm SU}(2)$ and $(A,\phi) \sim \bigl(A^{\lambda,\theta}, \phi^{\lambda,\theta}\bigr)$ as $R\to 0$, then the set of indicial roots at $\psi = \pi/2$ is $\{-1,2\}$ in accordance with the Nahm pole boundary condition, at~${\psi=0}$ is $\{-\lambda-1, 0, 0 , \lambda + 1\}$, and there are no indicial roots in the interval $(-2, 0)$ at $R=0$. \end{Lemma} Importantly, the indicial roots at $\psi = \pi/2$ are compatible with the indicial roots at the depth 1 stratum, such that the depth 2 normal operator is iteratively invertible (roughly: it is invertible on certain rescaled versions of the function spaces on which the depth 1 normal operator is invertible).
+We conclude that the Haydys--Witten operator is an elliptic iie operator, since up to a reinterpretation of field components its normal operator at glancing angle $\theta$ coincides with the normal operator of the $\theta$-Kapustin--Witten operator.
+In particular, the indicial set $\Delta_K$ is bounded from the left by $\overline{\alpha} = 0$ as claimed in Theorem~\ref{thm:background-elliptic-regularity}.